 Teaching middle school has shown me a few things.
 One of those things is that middle schoolers have various emotions and thoughts.
 Helping our students organize their thinking allows them to keep track of their thoughts and can be very beneficial in relieving their stress.

-Graphic organizers are diagrams and various kinds of graphs that are made to help people, particularly students, write down their thoughts and help students organize their thinking.
+Graphic organizers are diagrams and various graphs made to help people write down their thoughts and help students organize their thinking.
 Organizers are a great way for students to arrange their thoughts.
-They help students articulate thoughts and allow them to have a visual representation of what they are thinking about.
+They help students articulate thoughts and give them a visual representation of what they are thinking about.

-Students enjoy using graphic organizers in the classroom so they can keep track of a topic.
-Graphic organizers are great for our visual learners that need extra support too.
+Students enjoy using graphic organizers in the classroom to keep track of a topic.
+Graphic organizers are also great for our visual learners who need extra support.

 2 Peas and a Dog has created several graphic organizers that you can use to help your students organize their thinking.

 This set of Middle School Informational Text Graphic Organizers contains 27 different graphic organizers to help students organize their thinking about ANY non-fiction book or article.
-It is the perfect resource for teachers who want students to critically read any non-fiction text and pull information from that text.
+It is the perfect resource for teachers who want students to critically read non-fiction texts and pull information from them.
 These graphic organizers focus on summarizing strategies as well as these reading strategies: Predictions, Connections, Questions, Author’s Purpose, Main Idea, Determining Importance, and Extending Answers.
 Find the Middle School Informational Text Graphic Organizers on Shopify CAD or Teachers Pay Teachers USD.

 - 27 Common Core Aligned Informational Text Graphic Organizers